jkunkee/ESP32-display-support/LCD-Products/ESP32-S3-LCD-1.69/Tasmota/README.md

 #define USE_RTC_CHIPS                          // Enable RTC chip support and NTP server - Select only one
 #define USE_PCF85063                         // [I2cDriver92] Enable PCF85063 RTC support (I2C address 0x51)
 // QMI8658 6-axis IMU
-// --> TODO No Tasmota driver exists, so I'm writing one in Berry.
 // Buzzer (GPIO-transistor-voicecoil arrangement)
 // --> Further configuration is detailed later in this document.
 #ifndef USE_BUZZER